prajwalppv/speakly/README.md

 - On commit the hooks format Python (isort + Black), run backend unit tests, format frontend assets (Prettier), upgrade syntax, and type-check the React code; Ruff lints and mypy runs with auto-installed stubs.
 - Prettier runs via `npx`, so the first commit may download its toolchain (cached afterward).
 - On push the backend test suite executes via `pytest` to catch regressions before CI.

 ---

+## 🤝 Contributing

+We welcome contributions of all sizes—bug fixes, docs, new features, even quick typo fixes.

+- Read the full guidelines in [CONTRIBUTIONS.md](CONTRIBUTIONS.md).
+- Join discussions in issues to coordinate before large changes.
+- Follow the Docker-first flow unless a maintainer signs off on an alternative.

+---